Ethernet vs. Wi-Fi: Is It Really Better to Go Wireless?

 The key takeaway with Ethernet is consistency and range.
 Wired signals don’t fluctuate as Wi-Fi connections do.
 Data flow is solid from end to end.

 Unlike Ethernet, Wi-Fi speeds are never consistent.
-Speeds fluctuate with each passing second and will take a nasty nosedive if the connection is suddenly flooded with interference.
+Wi-Fi speeds fluctuate with each passing second, plummet as you move away from the router, and take a nasty nosedive if the connection is suddenly flooded with interference.
 Plus, the Wi-Fi version your router or mesh system and client devices use determines your top speed and the speeds you get at specific ranges.
-And, of course, the more active devices you connect to a single band, the less speed you get and the greater the latency.
+And, of course, the more active devices you connect to a single Wi-Fi band, the less speed you get and the greater the latency.

 To access the local network, just connect your wired device to the router using an Ethernet cable.
 That’s it.
 You typically don’t need to enter a password unless you need one to access the network, like in an enterprise setting or a hotel.
 Moreover, troubleshooting connectivity issues is more straightforward—just reboot or replace the cable, for example.

-Choose Wi-Fi for convenience.
-It’s supported by nearly every device you use, like smartphones, tablets, game consoles, and laptops.
+Wi-Fi is better than Ethernet for its easy, wireless whole-home connectivity, convenience, and ability to connect multiple devices.
+Wi-Fi is supported by nearly every device you use, like smartphones, tablets, game consoles, and laptops.
 You can roam freely with the device and still access the internet, plus there are no drooping vine-like cords like with Ethernet connections.

-Wi-Fi trumps Ethernet in easy connectivity.
 Modern gateways, routers, and mesh systems have at least two Wi-Fi radios (2.4 GHz and 5 GHz).
-Likewise, most computing devices, such as desktops, laptops, game consoles, mobile devices, Internet of Things (IoT) devices, and media streamers, have at least two Wi-Fi radios.
+Likewise, most computing devices, such as desktops, laptops, game consoles, mobile devices, Internet of Things (IoT) devices, and streamers, have at least two Wi-Fi radios.
 You can even purchase home appliances, like a stove, microwave, or refrigerator, with wireless connectivity.
 Just connect them to a gateway, router, or mesh system, enter the password, and you’re good to go.
 Easy peasy lemon squeezy.

 Because there are no physical connections, 50 or more wireless devices can connect to a single router or mesh system.
 However, the same router may support only four physical connections, forcing you to install Ethernet switch boxes if you need to connect more Ethernet-based devices than the allotted four.